H2-data/medicare_medications_data/README.md

 - 2022-2023 Spending Change (15%), the higher the growth, the higher the score
 - 2021-2022 Spending Change (5%), the higher the growth, the higher the score

 The following is a snippet of the resulting output.
 To keep things clean, I used Percent Rank as the standardization method, meaning each medication is ranked a number from 1 to 100 depending on it's overall score.
 The higher the score, the more likely the medication is a liability.
-I also kept the original scores for later plotting.
+I also kept the original scores for each category for later plotting.

-The rest of the code I used to get the scores can be found in the SQL section of this project, linked here:
+The rest of the code I used to get these scores can be found in the SQL section of this project, linked here:

 ### **Results and Observations:**

-Before we continue, I want to see if there is a relationship between average dosage cost and beneficiaries.
-I'll use scatterplots to show the output between claims/beneficiaries and average dosage price
+Before we continue, I want to see if there is a relationship between average dosage cost and beneficiaries/claims.
+I'll use color-coded scatterplots to show the output between claims/beneficiaries and average dosage price

-Scatterplots
+[INSERT SCATTERPLOTS HERE]

 From this, it can be concluded that there isn't a very strong correlation between average price per dose and number of claims/beneficiaries.
 It's more of a case by case basis.

-If a policy requires removal or tier adjustment of medications based on overall score for the most recent year in the data (2023), these would be the top 10 candidates:
+- If a policy requires removal or tier adjustment of medications based on overall score for the most recent year in the data (2023), these would be the top 10 candidates:

-table and chart
+[INSERT TABLE AND CHART HERE]

 |Medication|Outlier_Flag|Score|
 |---|---|---|